tselane2110/tselane2110/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

 ### WHO AM I ❓❓
-My name is Tanzeela and I'm almost a Software Engineer.
-My favorite Programming language is Python 👽.
-My main interests are in AI/ML/DataScience and now in Web-Development too.
+My name is Tanzeela and I'm a Software Engineering student from Pakistan.
 I'm a good human!
+Here's some info about me:

+🌱 Interests:
+- Web development.
+- DataScience.

 _________________________________________________________________________________________________________________________________________________________________________________